manprkh01-dev/Calculator--Python-/README.md

 # Calculator--Python-
-A scientific calculator made with Python and Pygame with a cool interface and effects.
-Use this calculator to answer any questions.

-✨ Features

-Basic operations: addition, subtraction, multiplication, division Scientific functions (e.g., sin, cos, tan, square root, powers) Interactive button animations and click effects
-Smooth UI transitions
-Real-time input and output display
-Keyboard and/or mouse support (if implemented)

-🛠️ Technologies Used
-Python 3
-Pygame (for graphics, animations, and input handling)

-🚀 How to Run

-Make sure Python is installed on your computer.
-Install Pygame if you don’t already have it:

-pip install pygame

-Navigate to the project folder:

-cd scientific-calculator
-Run the program:

-python main.py

-🎨 UI & Effects

-Buttons respond visually when clicked
-Smooth transitions between inputs
-Clean and modern calculator layout
-Designed to improve user experience beyond a standard calculator

-🧠 What I Learned
+This scientific calculator is built using Python and Pygame.
+It features a clean graphical interface with real-time effects when buttons are pressed, making it more interactive.
+You can perform basic operations like addition, subtraction, multiplication, and division, along with scientific functions such as sine, cosine, square roots and powers.
+It also supports both keyboard and mouse input, allowing you to enter values with your keyboard.
+This calculator is designed to help solve a wide range of math problems efficiently.

+Here are a few things this project taught me:

-Designing interactive user interfaces with Pygame Implementing mathematical and scientific functions Creating smooth animations and transitions
+Designing interactive user interfaces with Pygame Using math and scientific functions
+Creating smooth animations and transitions
-Handling user input efficiently
+Handling user input
-Structuring a medium-sized Python project

 Developed by Manav Parikh